isomerpages/moe-ganengsengsch/index.md

 ---
 layout: homepage
 title: Gan Eng Seng School
-description: Gan Eng Seng School
+description: Gan Eng Seng School (GESS) is a co-educational government secondary school in Bukit Merah, Singapore.
+Founded in 1885 by philanthropist Gan Eng Seng, the school is the first school established by the overseas Chinese community in Singapore and is one of the oldest schools in the country.
 image: /images/GESS_Crest_Transparent_V2.png
 permalink: /
 notification: ""